Abel Tasman Southern Loop

 The next section to Castle Rock hut was undulating, beginning through a tunnel of gorse and into beech forest.
 We really enjoyed this section although the especially tree-rooty parts were pretty slow going in places.
 I was glad I could finally test the new boots properly, although I was pretty annoyed that I hadn’t brought any gaiters; my boots were slowly filling up with grit and bits of the forest floor that I was flicking up with each step.

-We strolled into the flats at Castle Rock hut at around 6.20pm.
+We strolled into the flats at the eight-bed Castle Rock hut at around 6.20 pm.
 Judging by the number of bikinis, undies, general detritus and huge beach tent hanging up around the place, the hut was occupied by a gaggle of young ladies.
 It had cooled down quite a bit and they had the fire going.
 We were camping, so we pitched the tent, had a quick look around, got changed, and under the watchful eye of the local weka (who was playing it cool) embarked on making dinner.

 Those of you who know me will know how much I love to eat.
 In fact the biggest reason I try to run most days, is so that I can eat more – and for a very small person I can certainly pack it away.
 I can’t remember the last time I refused food.